Dede-Qorqud/BeTrueCore/docs/ARCHITECTURE_FOUNDATION.md

 Two epics.
 Two threads.
 One architecture.

 The choice of these two epics is not accidental.
 The Odyssey belongs to the Greek — Western — tradition.
-Dede Qorqud belongs to the Turkic — Azerbaijani — tradition.
+Dede Qorqud belongs to the Turkic — tradition.
 This East-West pairing is itself an architectural statement: the system claims universality, but its roots are not exclusively Western.
 Infrastructure for sovereign collective intelligence must be legible across civilisational traditions, not derived from one alone.

 ---